amolsood/notes/AWS/SAA-C02/VPC/Highlights.md

     - 10.0.0.2 - Reserved by AWS for future use
     - 10.0.0.255 - Network broadcast address.
 Broadcast is not supported in VPC, that's why reserved
 - Enabling Auto Assign public IPv4 address on subnet, will let all resources in this subnet to be accessible publicly
+- AZ can have more than one subnets.
+However, there is a soft limit of 200 subnets per AZ.
+You can ask Amazon for more than 200 if you need.

 ### Internet Gateway